Dynamic Matrix Recovery: Additional Numerical Results

 The Lipchitz constant $L_f$ here has an upper bound which can be calculated directly as

 and the detail proof can be found in Supplementary S.6.
 These parameters are set in the same way for the benchmark, independent and dependent cases. }

 \change{ We employ a 5-fold cross-validation (CV) approach to select the tuning parameter $\lambda$ in both independent and dependent settings.
 In our empirical findings, we observed that the results exhibit minimal differences when $\lambda$ falls within a certain suitable range.
 To mitigate computational complexity in tuning the parameter, we suggest employing a coarse grid to estimate a rough range for $\lambda$ and subsequently using a finer grid to make the final selection.
 When altering the matrix size, sample size, or the number of simulation points, it is not necessary to re-select $\lambda$ using CV.
-Instead, we can rely on the theoretical relationship to adjust the new $\lambda$ accordingly, i.e.,
+Instead, we can rely on the theoretical relationship